Fiction » Fantasy »

 Zaeden kicked Ryne's feet off of his chair and plopped down with a sigh.
 He glanced at his friend, taking in his features.

-His grey eyes were brighter today, his scowl wasn't so deep, his posture seemed better too, not so stiff as it usually was when he was in pain.
+His grey eyes were brighter today, his scowl wasn't so deep.
+His posture seemed better too, not so stiff as it usually was when he was in pain.
 His features were relaxed, almost lazy, causing Zaeden to smirk.

-"Feeling better, Rynie boy?" he teased.
+"Feelin' better, Rynie boy?" he teased.

-Zaeden sighed again, of course he was feeling better, after sucking down that vial he was bound to feel better, but it wouldn't last long and in the end, drinking that crap wasn't worth it at all in Zaeden's opinion, it wasn't worth the risk.
-But Ryne never liked to hear it.
+Zaeden sighed again.
+Of course he was feeling better, after sucking down that vial he was bound to feel better.
+But it wouldn't last long and in the end, drinking that stuff wasn't worth it at all in Zaeden's opinion.
+It wasn't worth the risk.

 "What?... oh this."
 Zaeden placed the basket on his knees and pulled the cloth of to uncover the items inside.
 "Went to a Healer yesterda-"

-"Yea, yea, don't start.
+"Yeah, yeah, don't start.
 I just told her about the aches and pains.
 I didn't say anything else other than that."

-"They don't work," Ryne ground out.
+"They don't work," Ryne grated out.

 "Doubt it."